dotnet/csharplang/proposals/readonly-ref.md

 # Readonly structs

-In short - a feature that makes all members of a struct, except constructors to have `this` parameter as a `readonly ref`.
+In short - a feature that makes all members of a struct, except constructors to have `this` parameter as a `ref readonly`.

 ## Motivation